merin86/arholma/README.md

     -   #### A. First Time Visitor Goals

-        1. As a first time visitor, I want to understand the purpose of the homepage and be motivated to explore further about the island.
+        1. As a first time visitor, I want to understand the purpose of the homepage and be motivated to visit the island.
         2. As a first-time visitor, I want to be able to easily understand how to find the content I'm looking for on the website.
         3. As a first-time visitor, I want it to be easy to find out how to get there and where to stay.